 I was told my content would be better as a Custom Post Type, but we don’t have the budget for custom development.
 What can I do?

 If you do not have money for custom development, you will need to rethink your requirements for the content.
-Please come to an Open Lab and work with our team to come up with a different option.
+Please come to one of our Open Lab sessions and work with our team to come up with a different option.
 We can help look for different ways within the UW Theme to display the content.